Distal Humerus Fracture (Upper Arm with Elbow Break)

 X-ray of a distal humerus fracture that goes through the cartilage and into the elbow joint

-Figure 5: X-ray of a distal humerus fracture that goes through the cartilage and into the elbow joint.
+Figure 5: X-ray of a distal humerus fracture that does go through the cartilage and into the elbow joint.

 Distal humerus fractures are not very common.
-A fracture in the distal humerus can happen after a fall (off a bike, or simply tripping and falling on the ground), a direct hit to the area, or a bigger trauma like a car accident.
+They can happen after a fall, a direct hit to the area, or a bigger accident like a car crash.

 X-ray of a distal humerus fracture treated with metal plates and screws